NvLL-Zen/-nethack/README.md

-NETHACK Version by OjanRN
+/NETHACK Version by OjanRN

 NOTE:
 if the program does not run properly,please install the The Redistributable in the folder

-This program do not steal the host's data,and do not have any relation nor connection to my computer's
+This program do not steal the host's data,and do not have any relation nor connection to my computers

-OjanRN does not responsible for any user data stolen by anyone
+OjanRN does not responsible for any user data stolen by anyone u type /h for list of commands

-Please deactivate real-time protection from Windows Defender or other Antivirus because it will detect pyinstaller EXEs as a Trojan,but it is not.

-type /h for list of commands

 changelog: